2005–06 Slovak Superliga

 The 2005–06 Slovak First Football League (known as the Slovak Corgoň Liga for sponsorship reasons) was the 13th season of first-tier football league in Slovakia, since its establishment in 1993.
-This season started on 16 July 2005 and ended on 31 May 2006.
-FC Artmedia Bratislava are the defending champions.
+It began on 16 July 2005 and ended on 31 May 2006.
+FC Artmedia Bratislava were the defending champions.

 Format changes

 The season was a last season where they competed 10 teams, because as the organization of Corgoň Liga decided that the league expanded to 12 teams into following season.
 Therefore, the three teams from the 2.
 Liga was promoted to Corgoň Liga.

 Teams

 A total of 10 teams was contested in the league, including 9 sides from the 2004–05 season and one promoted from the 2.
 Liga.

 Relegation for FC Rimavská Sobota to the 2005–06 2.
 Liga was confirmed on 29 May 2005.
 The one relegated team were replaced by FC Nitra.